wavefrontHQ/docs/pages/doc/proxies_troubleshooting.md

 summary: Troubleshoot proxy problems.
 ---

 Wavefront proxies give you a lot of flexibility and control over proxies.
 But with flexibility comes the potential for problems, so it's a best practice to [monitor you proxies](monitoring_proxies.html).
+For example, on the Proxies Browser page, you can see the account used to set up a specific proxy.

 In addition, our SaaS Value Engineering team has put together the following troubleshooting advice.

 ## Validate Metrics Received at the Proxy